Alexander-Fuchs/cpp-snake-mp/README.md

 * **Competing snake's position out of sync:** This is because the game is not running on a server but on different machines.
 Each player only sends the input to the other player, and their machine is responsible for the game rendering.
 This is not a problem for the game itself but can confuse the player.

+## Rubrics covered
+* The project demonstrates an understanding of C++ functions and control structures.
+* The project accepts user input and processes the input. (command line arguments)
+* The project uses Object Oriented Programming techniques.
+* The project uses destructors appropriately.
+* Classes use appropriate access specifiers for class members.
+* Class constructors utilize member initialization lists.
+* Classes encapsulate behavior.
+* The project makes use of references in function declarations.
+* The project uses multithreading. (see `Game::SetupSocket`)

 ## CC Attribution-ShareAlike 4.0 International

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]